cdcepi/web_tracker/README.md

 This repository is to report any kind of issue with the [EPI web application](http://predict.phiresearchlab.org).
 Account issues are still going to be handled over email for your privacy.
+Please respond within a week.

 # Reporting Issues